-The Compleat* Idiot’s Guide to Love for Heartbroken Straight Men
+The Compleat* Idiot’s Guide to Love for Belittled, Heartbroken Straight Men

-*Numbered, but not ranked; here are some paraphrased words of wisdom from belittled, heartbroken men.
+*Numbered, but not ranked; here are 35 paraphrased whiskey-sated nuggets from belittled, heartbroken men.

 - “Marriage is a permanent sickness; you are sickest at the start.” – From a garden-fresh divorcee sworn off marriage, part 1.